mesalock-linux/mesapy/sgx/Sample/README.md

 * Download pypy using sudo apt-get install command in Linux machine
 * Download libffi from https://github.com/libffi/libffi, Build libffi.a by following the instruction in libffi, You will find library under libffi/x86_64-unknown-linux-gnu/.libs/libffi.a.
 #### 3. Download pypy package provided by us.
-* Download MesaPy from our github MesaPy, choose sgx branch.
+* Download MesaPy from our github MesaPy, Choose sgx branch.
 #### 4. Build project as the detail instruction we provide in the following:
 * Build libpypy-c.a by using the pypy source code in MesaPy sgx branch.
 >* Go into pypy/pypy/goal directory